 If you landed on this blog post, it’s probably because you follow me on Instagram.
 And if you follow me on Instagram, it’s likely that you’re also a travel blogger/influencer/lifestyle enthusiast yourself – or aspiring to be!
 If that sounds like you, did you know you can monetize your Instagram too?

-The one thing I’ll stress when it comes to brand collaborations is to make sure it’s a brand you actually use or trust and would feel comfortable telling your followers to buy from.
+when it comes to brand collaborations, make sure it’s a brand you actually use or trust.
+You absolutely need to feel comfortable telling your followers to buy from the brand.
 Also find ways to get creative about promoting them either through your actual content or through your caption.
-That way you’re not spamming your followers with too many forced ads that scream “I’m just doing this to get paid” and instead have a more natural feel to it – something that screams “yes I enjoy using this brand and you can too!”
+This way you’re not spamming your followers with too many forced ads that scream “I’m just doing this to get paid.”
+Instead, you want have a more natural feel to it – something that screams “yes I enjoy using this brand and you can too!”
 I wrote an entire blog post here about how to become an efficient content creator if you’re looking for more tips!

 Hopefully this gives you more ideas on how you can pull in extra money for travel or other hobbies.
 Been eyeing a flight to your dream destination?
 Start cleaning out that closet!
 Think you have what it takes to be an influencer?
 Start working on that insta-feed and then reach out to brands with confidence!
 Let’s achieve our financial goals together!